openremote/documentation/docs/user-guide/agents-protocols/bluetooth-mesh.md

 # Bluetooth Mesh

 Connect to a Bluetooth Mesh network via a Bluetooth Mesh proxy.
-Note that only linux docker host systems with a `bluez` protocol stack is supported.
+Note that only Linux Docker host systems with a `bluez` protocol stack is supported.

 Make sure that the file `docker-compose.yml` contains the following configuration settings:
 ```yaml